A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Related Work

-\textbf{GCN-based face clustering. } Face clustering is essential for exploiting unlabeled face data, and has been widely used in many scenarios.
+Face clustering is essential for exploiting unlabeled face data, and has been widely used in many scenarios.
 Traditional methods, such as K-Means ~\cite{lloyd1982leastkmeans}, DBSCAN ~\cite{ester1996densitydbscan} and HAC~\cite{sibson1973slinkhac}, are first applied in face clustering task.
 However, due to some naive assumptions (e.g, same density or convex shape for all clusters), these methods can not handle large scale face data in real world~\cite{wang2019linkage}.
 In recent years, Graph Convolution Networks (GCNs) is becoming an increasingly powerful technique for clustering, and has achieved significant performance improvement.
 The graph nature of GCN makes it superior to solve non-Euclidean data related tasks.
 Recently, considerable research effort has been devoted to solving face clustering with GCNs, since it can capture the complex relationship between different faces.

 L-GCN~\cite{wang2019linkage} formulates face clustering as a linkage prediction problem.
 If two faces are predicted to be linked, they are clustered together.
 In ~\cite{yang2019learninggcnds}, two GCN modules, namely GCN-D (detection) and GCN-S (segmentation), are exploited to cluster faces.
-It is a two-stage procedure, where GCN-D is utilized to select high-quality cluster proposals, and GCN-S is used to remove noises in the proposals.
-Similar to ~\cite{yang2019learninggcnds}, ~\cite{yang2020learninggcnve} is also a two-stage solution.
-In the first stage, GCN-V (vertex) estimates the confidence of all vertices, and only vertices with higher confidence are selected to construct subgraph for the next stage.
-GCN-E (edge) serves as a connectivity estimator, similar to Linkage ~\cite{wang2019linkage}, it outputs a score for each node in the subgraph, which indicates how likely it shares the same identity with the pivot node.
+It is a two-stage procedure, where GCN-D is utilized to select high-quality cluster proposals, and GCN-S is used to remove noises in the proposals. ~\cite{yang2020learninggcnve} is also a two-stage solution.
+GCN-V (vertex) estimates the confidence of all vertices, and only vertices with higher confidence are selected to construct subgraph.
+GCN-E (edge) serves as a connectivity estimator.
+Ada-NETS ~\cite{wang2022ada} proposes an adaptive neighbor discovery strategy to determine the number of edges connected to each face image.
+DA-Net ~\cite{guo2020density} exploits local and global information through clique and chain to obtain better feature embedding.

-In most GCN-based face clustering methods, GCN mainly utilizes local information to enhance face features, without taking the global information into account.
-DA-Net ~\cite{guo2020density} exploits local and non-local information through clique and chain to obtain better feature embedding.\\ \textbf{Class imbalanced learning. } Most public datasets (e.g., ImageNet ~\cite{deng2009imagenet}, CIFAR ~\cite{krizhevsky2009learning} and MS-Celeb-1M ~\cite{guo2016ms}) are generally artificially balanced, which means the number of instances in every category have no much difference.
-However, in the real world, the data are more likely to be imbalanced distribution, which leads to great challenge.
-Since most of instances belong to some head classes, thus the head classes dominate the training phase, while the performance for the classes with less samples is significantly worse.